i The current Canadian wealth situation

 Increased Ontario compliance to probate a will

 In Ontario in 2011, legislative measures were enacted under the Estate Administration Tax Act permitting the Minister of Finance to assess estates for payment of additional Estate Administration Tax.
 No practical means or process for determining which estates to assess was put in place until 1 January 2015 when, with little forewarning, a new regulation under the Act came into effect.
 The changes ushered in a reporting regime that is triggered by applying for and receiving a certificate of appointment of estate trustee.
-Estate representatives must now, in addition to the paperwork relating to the certificate, provide an estate information return to the Ministry of Finance within 90 calendar days of the court issuing the certificate of appointment, which the 2019 Ontario budget proposes to extend to 180 days.
+Estate representatives must now, in addition to the paperwork relating to the certificate, provide an estate information return to the Ministry of Finance within 180 calendar days of the court issuing the certificate of appointment.
 Most significantly, the return (an approved form, which is available from the Ministry) requires detailed information about each estate asset and its fair market date of death value.
 The estate representative must be able to corroborate the reported asset values.
 Penalties include fines and even imprisonment for failing to file a return or where the information filed was false or misleading.
-Amending returns must be filed within 30 days of discovering a prior return was incorrect or incomplete, which the 2019 Ontario Budget proposes to extend to 60 days, except where the value previously provided for an estate asset has been determined to be incorrect and more than four years have passed since the issuance of the certificate of appointment.
+Amending returns must be filed within 60 days of discovering a prior return was incorrect or incomplete, except where the value previously provided for an estate asset has been determined to be incorrect and more than four years have passed since the issuance of the certificate of appointment.
 The Ministry has broad audit powers in conducting its review of the returns, including assessment of further tax if the estate date of death value is determined to be higher than originally reported.

 Gifts in wills and public policy

 In a recent Ontario lower court decision, two spouses executed wills simultaneously leaving everything to the survivor of them, followed by an identical gift over to their four children (each spouse having two children from a prior marriage).
 After the husband's death, the wife made a new will and gifted her estate to her two adult children and she subsequently died.
 On an application commenced by the husband's two adult children, the court found that while there was not a direct written or oral agreement that the spouses' original wills were mutual wills, as a result of the extrinsic evidence presented – including with respect to the family context – an oral contract had existed between the spouses and by virtue of it, neither spouse was entitled to vary his or her will without the consent of the other spouse.
-The court held that the estate of the surviving spouse was to be divided between all four children.18 18 In a similar case, the testator and his wife executed wills without receiving legal advice.
+The court held that the estate of the surviving spouse was to be divided between all four children.23 In a similar case, the testator and his wife executed wills without receiving legal advice.
 The testator left his entire estate to his wife and, if she predeceased him, the estate went to his two stepchildren.
 The wife died and two days later, the testator executed a will leaving his entire estate to his biological children.
 The testator's stepchildren brought an application regarding validity of the second will, questioning the capacity of the testator.
-However, the Court found no evidence or agreement to support the argument that mutual wills existed between the couple.
+However, the court found no evidence or agreement to support the argument that mutual wills existed between the couple.
 The second will was valid.24 A recent Ontario lower court decision looked at the remedy of constructive trust and when it may arise.25

 Changes to US transfer tax